MARTIMM/Sultanstrail/doc/Design/Design planning stuff.md

 ![start_page](https://i.imgur.com/84rx86e.png)
   * [x] Map displayed, move around with swipe.
     * [x] Map should fill page automatically as well as the other pages.
-    * [x] Show sultans trail track.
-    * [x] Focus on track.
-Re-scale map after showing track for a more or less exact fit.
     * [ ] Map, Menu and buttons must be adjusted when device is rotated.
-    * [ ] Show current location using GPS.
-    * [ ] Show dashed line from current location to closest point on the trail when off trail (further than, lets say, 1 kilometer).
     * [ ] Show features for starting scale of map.
   * [x] Zoom buttons
     * [x] zooming with buttons.